Replicating Human Motivated Reasoning Studies with LLMs: Discussion

 This work also has implications for the AI and NLP communities who utilize LLMs for automating certain tasks, such as argument assessment.
-Given the limitations of LLMs in assessing argument strength under different conditions, researchers should consider building advanced LLM systems, utilizing techniques such as few-shot prompting or reasoning, in order to improve reliability of such systems.
+Given the limitations of LLMs in assessing argument strength under different conditions (Appx.
+Section \ref{sec:argassessments}), researchers should consider building advanced LLM systems, utilizing techniques such as few-shot prompting or reasoning, in order to improve reliability of such systems.
 Additionally, incorporating a mixture of human and LLM assessments could lead to more grounded systems with a higher number of samples.
 The incorporation of guardrails and internal checks will help create more robust and more reliable systems for these tasks.

-Considering our findings, future work could explore manipulating personality and motivational inductions for LLM survey tasks to better emulate human-like reasoning.
+Considering our findings, future work could explore manipulating personality and motivational inductions for LLM survey tasks to better emulate human-like reasoning beyond the checks presented in this work.
 Furthermore, researchers could examine different techniques of boosting argument assessment performance to improve accuracy.
 Exploring these topics in the future could potentially align LLMs with human motivation and preferences for survey and annotation tasks.